next-book/dev-book/content/where-i-lived-and-what-i-lived-for.md

 There was something cosmical about it; a standing advertisement, till forbidden, of the everlasting vigor and fertility of the world.
 The morning, which is the most memorable season of the day, is the awakening hour.
 Then there is least somnolence in us; and for an hour, at least, some part of us awakes which slumbers all the rest of the day and night.
-Little is to be expected of that day, if it can be called a day, to which we are not awakened by our Genius, but by the mechanical nudgings of some servitor, are not awakened by our own newly acquired force and aspirations from within, accompanied by the undulations of celestial music, instead of factory bells, and a fragrance filling the air⁠—to a higher life than we fell asleep from; and thus the darkness bear its fruit, and prove itself to be good, no less than the light.
+Little is to be expected of that day, if it can be called a day, to which we are not awakened by our Genius, but by the mechanical nudgings of some servitor, are not awakened by our own newly acquired force and aspirations from within, accompanied by the undulations of celestial music, instead of factory bells, and a fragrance filling the air—to a higher life than we fell asleep from; and thus the darkness bear its fruit, and prove itself to be good, no less than the light.
 That man who does not believe that each day contains an earlier, more sacred, and auroral hour than he has yet profaned, has despaired of life, and is pursuing a descending and darkening way.
 After a partial cessation of his sensuous life, the soul of man, or its organs rather, are reinvigorated each day, and his Genius tries again what noble life it can make.
 All memorable events, I should say, transpire in morning time and in a morning atmosphere.